Strategic Planning Using SMART, SWOT and SOAR Analysis

 Goals and objectives should clearly follow the “SMART” criterion.
 Make sure goals are measurable.
 Provide data to calculate a cost-benefit ratio.
 Provide quantifiable inputs, outputs, outcomes and impacts.

-Management should establish a positive work environment.
+Management should establish a positive work environment by fostering team input.
 This is especially crucial in a service agency so that agents can effectively reach out to those in need with a sense of pride and innovation.

 A well-balanced strategic plan will seek to incorporate all three planning and analysis methods (SMART, SWOT, and SOAR).
 It should be written in such a way that would allow for the correction of any deficiencies.
 The plan should provide budget information as well as grant requirements.
 Accentuate strengths and opportunities.
 Acknowledge threats and weaknesses.
 Be open to change and consider your plan dynamic.
 Following these initiatives will enable your organization to navigate through our ever-changing times.